 The White T-shirt Company has a fully traceable supply chain.
 Their cotton is hand picked, spun and knitted into fabric in Turkey, and the fabric is cut and stitched into shirts in the Green Cotton factory in Ukraine.
 The Green Cotton Group, a Danish founded company, has the strictest environmentally friendly, pollutant free standards.
 From there, the T-shirts are delivered to Denmark for one final seal of approval and to England where The White T-Shirt Company is based.

 Their T-shirts are certified by the Global Organic Textile Standard (GOTS), which means that they also meet stringent quality, environment and social standards.
 With safe working conditions, no child labour and wage protection to name a few, The White T-Shirt Company is a model example of a company fully committed to responsible, ethical production.

 We’re firm believers that we should be asking #WhoMadeMyClothes not just during Fashion Revolution Week but every time we make a decision to purchase something.
 To learn more about the ethical fashion movement and find out how you can help, head over to Fashion Revolution.
 With a collective voice, we all have the power to hold companies accountable.

-Jana Pleyto now calls New York home, but before that, she grew up in minimalistic, sustainable households in Melbourne and London.
+Jana Pleyto now lives in New York, but before that, she grew up in minimalistic, sustainable households in Melbourne and London.
 'Mindful curation' may not have been a phrase then but it turns out she’s been living it all her life!
 She loves her KeepCup, GIR tools and Swedish Stockings, and she is Head of Brand Operations for BuyMeOnce USA.